Kenneth, stem cell donor

 Things to consider

-Your work and family commitments, your ability to take time out, and your general physical and emotional health.
+We have put together a list of things to consider around work and family commitments, your ability to take time out, and your general physical and emotional health.

-Being in hospital
+Being in a medical setting

 +